Buyer Beware: Brand Name Items at Outlet Stores Are Cheap For a Reason

 • Shop for off-season merchandise.
 It typically comes at bargain prices.

 • Ask about return policies.
-Some outlet stores let you return unused merchandise any time as long as the price tag hasn't been removed and you have the receipt.
+Some outlet stores let you return unused merchandise at any time as long as the price tag hasn't been removed and you have the receipt.
 Other stores have 90-day or 120-day return policies.
 Some don't allow any returns.

 • Many regular retail stores won't take returns from their outlet stores.
 That's something to ask your neighborhood retailer about, too.

-So the next time you hit the racks and find a brand name handbag with a price tag that seems too good to be true, don't be surprised if it is.
+So the next time you hit the racks and find a brand-name handbag with a price tag that seems too good to be true, don't be surprised if it is.
 The label may be impressive, but the quality less so.
 That doesn't mean you shouldn't buy something if you love it, just research what you're really paying for before you hit the checkout counter.

 PayPath